 Mean score of companies in the Rail Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Canadian National Railway (CNR) reported total greenhouse gas emissions of approximately 4,309,099,000 kg CO2e for Scope 1, 93,762,000 kg CO2e for Scope 2, and 2,103,373,000 kg CO2e for Scope 3 emissions.
-CNR has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 greenhouse gas emissions by 43% per gross ton mile by 2030, using 2019 as the baseline year.
-Additionally, the company targets a 40% reduction in Scope 3 emissions related to fuel and energy from locomotive, truck, and vessel fleets, and a 27.5% reduction in all other absolute Scope 3 emissions by the same year.
-CNR's long-term goal is to achieve net-zero greenhouse gas emissions across its value chain by 2050, with an overall target to reduce absolute Scope 1, 2, and 3 emissions by 90% from 2019 levels.
-These commitments align with industry standards for climate action and demonstrate CNR's dedication to sustainability and reducing its carbon footprint in the transportation sector.
+In 2023, Canadian National Railway (CNR) reported total greenhouse gas emissions of approximately 5,062,617,000 kg CO2e, which includes 4,309,099,000 kg CO2e from Scope 1 emissions, 93,762,000 kg CO2e from Scope 2 emissions, and 2,103,373,000 kg CO2e from Scope 3 emissions.
+CNR has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
+To achieve this, CNR has established near-term targets to reduce Scope 1 and 2 emissions by 43% per gross ton mile by 2030, using 2019 as the baseline year.
+Additionally, the company aims to cut Scope 3 emissions related to fuel and energy from its locomotive, truck, and vessel fleets by 40% per gross ton mile by 2030, while also targeting a 27.5% reduction in all other absolute Scope 3 emissions from fuel and energy-related activities.
+CNR's long-term goal includes a significant reduction of 90% in absolute Scope 1, 2, and 3 emissions by 2050, again using 2019 as the reference year.
+These targets encompass land-related emissions and removals from bioenergy feedstocks, aligning with the Science Based Targets initiative (SBTi) to ensure that their strategies contribute to limiting global warming to well below 2°C.

 Access structured emissions data, company-specific emission factors, and source documents